 The goal of our graduate training programs is to provide students the necessary knowledge, intellectual capabilities, and technical skills to conduct outstanding state-of-the-art research in a wide range of exciting biological and biomedical areas.

-Ph.D. training begins with a set of core courses, supplemented by specialized electives in research areas of interest (i.e., Cancer Biology, Genetics).
+Ph.D. training begins with an immersive 12-week core course, supplemented by specialized 6-week electives in research areas of interest (i.e., Cancer Biology, Genetics).
 Laboratory rotations add to this foundation of core knowledge and experience.
 Students also attend weekly journal clubs, research-in-progress talks, and seminars given by preeminent guest researchers from around the world.
 An extensive array of research projects are available, from studies of single molecules to studies in human patients.
 A distinctive feature of BIMS is that all students gain a keen appreciation of how their research findings may advance the understanding of human diseases and possibly be translated into improved clinical care.

 Training for the third year through degree completion is largely done under the guidance of the Ph.D. thesis adviser and thesis committee, although given the multidisciplinary nature of biomedical research, an increasing frequency of students elect to do research with a primary mentor as well as a co-mentor(s).
 Each mentor plays an integral role in fostering the student’s professional development and success.

 Regardless of degree selection, BIMS Ph.D. training is individually tailored and typically requires 4-5 years to complete.